IlKaiser/IoT1/docs/Second.md

 Most of the code and the setup is the same form assignment one.
 If some passage is not clear see [assignment one summary](./First.md) for reference.
 # Start experiment
+To Start the experiments first setup an experiment on iot lab like this:
 <img src="../imgs/experiment.png" width="800" height="370">
 <img src="../imgs/profileA8.png" width="800" height="370">
 <img src="../imgs/profileM3.png" width="800" height="370">

 ## Commands
+Follow along to make everithing work:
 ### SSH into Saclay

 ```sh